Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-accessing.md

 #### Using Our Command Line Tool

-Our command line tool provides a `db-tunnel` command that creates an SSH encrypted tunnel, allowing remote access to your Scalingo for PostgreSQL® addon.
+Our command line tool provides a `db-tunnel` command that creates an SSH encrypted tunnel, allowing remote access to your PostgreSQL® addon.

 This tunnel does not provide any additional security layer.
 We only verify that your public key is registered on our platform.
 It acts as an encrypted bridge